nicholasbook/numpy2ad/README.md

     The transformed code can be conveniently exported as a module with the argument `out_file=...` for validation and easier integration into existing packages.

+*Algorithmic Differentiation* is the state of the art for sensitivity analysis and optimization in many fields of application, e.g. computational engineering, finance, and machine learning.
+For more information,  [this book](https://epubs.siam.org/doi/10.1137/1.9781611972078) is a good entry point to the subject.

 # Install
 Coming soon...
 ```bash